dbrattli/Expression/notebooks/01 - Introduction.md

 With Expression we are aiming for industral strength code.
 What is industrial strength?

 > Marked by more than usual power, durability, or intensity

 The difference with "more than usual" and "usual" can be subtle, but even a subtle difference can have a significant effect when you start deploing to 100.000 servers (e.g Exchange, Facebook, etc) instead of a single server.
 You need to plan for more than being lucky.

-- Use simple well tested abstractions.
+- Use simple well-tested abstractions.
 Don't reinvent the wheel.
 - Use immutable data types whenever possible.
 - Use pure functions.
 Avoid None-taking/returning methods or functions
 - Use a static type checker like Pylance (in strict mode)
 - Use unit-testing and property-based testing for core logic.
 E.g a library like Hypotheses
-- Use single threaded code to avoid Heisenbugs
+- Use single-threaded code to avoid Heisenbugs

 Cost of failure increases exponentially the further the bug

 - Type checks (instant)
 - Unit tests (seconds)